 Minnesota has some of the worst disparities in the country, and the housing system plays a role by creating barriers, limiting choices and limiting access to resources and opportunity.
-A key objective of our current strategic plan is to create an inclusive and equitable housing system so that all Minnesotans live and thrive in a safe, stable home they can afford in a community of their choice.
-We will also focus on how developers, construction contractors, lenders, organizations and other businesses owned and run by people from communities most impacted by disparities equitably benefit from the housing economy.
+A key objective of our current strategic plan is to create an inclusive and equitable housing system so that all Minnesotans prosper and live in a safe, stable home in a community of their choice.
+We will also focus on how developers, construction contractors, lenders, organizations, and other businesses owned and run by people from communities most impacted by disparities equitably benefit from the housing economy.